developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 #### Extract Client App Certificate

 This section is a pre-requisite to create the StageNow installation profile.
 Prior to automatically granting the screen overlay permission, the Device Tracker certificate must be extracted.
-Automatically granting the screen overlay permission avoids the screen overlay detected warning from appearing to the user.<br><br>
+Automatically granting the screen overlay permission avoids the screen overlay detected warning from appearing to the user.

-Steps to extract the client app certificate:
+<p>Steps to extract the client app certificate:</p>

 1. Download SigTools.jar from [Zebra’s App Signature Tools](https://techdocs.zebra.com/emdk-for-android/latest/samples/sigtools/).
 2. Follow the instructions provided from the link to extract the certificate from Device Tracker’s APK file using command:<br>